Common Caregiver Questions and Concerns about G-tubes

 When can my child return to school or activities?

-Swimming: children can typically go swimming within 2 weeks after surgery
+Swimming: Swimming is a great form of exercise and children with G-tubes can typically resume swimming within 2 weeks after surgery

 Field is required!